samcho/starter-lab3-csc201-fall2024/README.md

 ## 3. **Time Sorting Algorithm Performance**

-For the Merge Sort, Quick Sort, and Heap Sort algorithms, you will use `System.nanoTime()` to calculate the time it takes to run them on already-sorted, shuffled, and reversed lists.
+For the Bubble Sort, Merge Sort, Quick Sort, and Heap Sort algorithms, you will use `System.nanoTime()` to calculate the time it takes to run them on already-sorted, shuffled, and reversed lists.

 For the Bubble Sort and Odd-Even Transposition Sort algorithms, you will count the number of comparisons made during the sorting processes.

-Your program will print out the number of lines evaluated and the times or comparisons to sort the already-sorted, shuffled, and reversed lists to the screen in a human-readable format (i.e., nice to look at) and also separately to a file named `analysis.txt` in CSV format.
+Your program will print out the number of lines evaluated and the times and/or comparisons to sort the already-sorted, shuffled, and reversed lists to the screen in a human-readable format (i.e., nice to look at) and also separately to a file named `analysis.txt` in CSV format.
 Each time the program runs, it will append the timing results to `analysis.txt`.

 In addition, your program will print out the sorted lists to a file named `sorted.txt`.
 Each time the program runs, it will overwrite the previous sorted lists in `sorted.txt`.